Table of Contents Show

-- Discuss Everything with Your Listing Agent – Your agent will be carrying out most of the negotiations on your behalf.
+- Discuss Everything with Your Listing Agent – Your agent will do most of the negotiations on your behalf.
 You likely will never meet the buyer’s in-person, except maybe on closing day.
 Leave all the heavy negotiating to your agent.
-But you can help by staying in the loop with negotiations and discussing every issue, solution, and counteroffer with them.
+But you can help by staying in the loop with negotiations and discussing every issue, solution, and counteroffer.
 Your agent can offer advice, but ultimately, you must make the final decisions.

 Final ThoughtsFinal Thoughts

 There is no one-size-fits-all approach to handling negotiations on repairs.
 An inspection report can turn up all kinds of problems, but there’s no reason to think you can’t find a solution that suits both parties.
 Know when to be flexible and when to dig your heels in.